 The Teenage Mutant Ninja Turtles first appeared in characters in a comic book published by Mirage Studios and created by Kevin Eastman and Peter Laird.
-Later Playmates Toys produced action figure toys of the turtles and a cartoon mini series was made about them.
+Later Playmates Toys produced action figure toys of the turtles and a cartoon mini-series was made about them.
 The series was repeated three times before it finally found an audience.
-Each turtle was named after a famous painter, wore a different colored mask and had their own weapon for fighting.
-There was Leonardo the blue masked turtle who was the group’s leader and his choice of weapons were two Katanas.
+Each turtle was named after a famous painter, wore a different coloured mask and had their own weapon for fighting.
+There was Leonardo the blue-masked turtle who was the group’s leader and his choice of weapons were two Katanas.
 The smart and very knowledgeable one of the group was named Donatello.
 Donatello wore a purple mask and his weapons were a pair of bo staffs.
-Next there was the free-spirited and the joker of the group named Michaelangelo.
-Michaelangelo wore a orange colored mask and had a set of nunchucks for fighting battles.
-Finally the fourth and red masked turtle was Rapheal.
-Rapheal was the strong and bad boy of the group.
+Next, there was the free-spirited and the joker of the group named Michaelangelo.
+Michaelangelo wore an orange coloured mask and had a set of nunchucks for fighting battles.
+Finally, the fourth and red masked turtle was Raphael.
+Raphael was the strong and bad boy of the group.
 His weapons choice were a pair of sai’s.
 There were also other characters including Splinter, a mutated rat who adopted the turtles and was known as their master.
-Splinter was the turtles sensei and taught them their fighting skills.
-April O’Neil was a reporter who befriends the turtles and was known as one of their own, next there was Casey Jones, the hockey mask wearing allie of the turtles who was in love with April O’Neil and then finally there was the villian Sheddar, a ninjutsu and leader of the foot clan.
-Many more characters were introduced over the years to the turtles franchise.
-From movie’s, tv shows and action figures the turtles were a big success and by far one of the most unforgettable toy of the 80’s
+Splinter was the turtle’s sensei and taught them their fighting skills.
+April O’Neil was a reporter who befriends the turtles and was known as one of their own, next there was Casey Jones, the hockey mask-wearing Allie of the turtles who was in love with April O’Neil and then finally there was the villain Sheddar, a ninjutsu and leader of the foot clan.
+Many more characters were introduced over the years to the turtle’s franchise.
+From movie’s, tv shows and action figures the turtles were a big success and by far one of the most unforgettable toys of the 80’s

 My Little Pony